yetanotherco/aligned-layer/docs/0_internal/3_b_1_deploy_new_impl.md

    This will show the `upgrade` signature hash: `0x99a88ec4`.

+   Verify the first 8 digits of the `calldata` are the same as the signature hash obtained in this step.

-3. Validate the `calldata` by running:
+3. Validate the contracts addresses of the `calldata` by running:

    ```sh
    cast calldata-decode "upgrade(address, address)" <calldata>